 Auralia, Musition, and Noteflight meet FERPA requirements that protect students' personal privacy.
+The do not sell information to third parties and do not display advertising.

 REQUIRED INSTRUCTIONAL MATERIAL FEES AND ACCESS CODES

 If students are required to purchase materials for a section of this course delivered via distance education, the materials must 1) be added to the Course Materials section of the official Course Outline of Record and 2) comply with Title 5 regulations.